The Andrew Project: People (In Brief)

 James H. Morris served as director of the Information Technology Center from 1983-1988.
 Morris is a professor of computer science and dean of the school of computer science at Carnegie Mellon West.
 Previously he was the founder of MAYA Design, Inc. and the dean of the School of Computer Science.
 He also writes for the Pittsburgh Quarterly.

 Allen Newell chaired the Task Force for the Future of Computing whose 1982 report was the foundation for the ITC's formation.
-Newell earned a Ph.D. in industrial administration from Carnegie Institute of Technology in 1957.
+Newell earned a Ph.D. in industrial administration from Carnegie Institute of Technology (now College of Engineering) in 1957.
 He was a leader in the fields of artificial intelligence and cognitive science.
 As a testament to his dedication, the School of Computer Science began presenting the Allen Newell Award for Research Excellence following his death in 1992.

 Mahadev Satyanarayanan or Satya, for short, was the principal architect of AFS.
 He is Carnegie Group Professor of Computer Science at Carnegie Mellon, where he earned his Ph.D.
 His work on the Coda file system, a descendent of AFS, opened the door to many advances in mobile and pervasive computing.